pjanec/dirigent/README.md

 ### Shortcuts

 If a Dirigent's tray GUI is running on a machine, currently selected plan can be started/killed/restarted via a shortcut.

+Also the current plan can be selected based on its order in the SharedConfig.xml.

 Shortcut can be redefined in the Dirigent.Agent.exe.config.
 By default

     Start current plan .....
 Control + Shift + Alt + S
     Kill current plan ......
 Control + Shift + Alt + K
     Restart current plan ...
 Control + Shift + Alt + R
+    Select 1st plan ........
+Control + Shift + Alt + 1
+    Select 2nd plan ........
+Control + Shift + Alt + 2
+    Select 3rd plan ........
+Control + Shift + Alt + 3
+    ...
+    Select 9th plan ........
+Control + Shift + Alt + 9